scigem/sand-atlas/README.md

     7. Source license (if source data already licensed).
 If not previously licensed, we recommend [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
     8. Mineralogy
     9. Resolution (mm per voxel)
-10. Once received, we download the tiffs
+2. Once received, we download the tiffs
+3. The following is performed using the `sand-atlas` pip package:
-11. Convert labelled image to meshes
+    1. Use openvdb (inside blender) to convert labelled image to meshes
-12. Use blender to render each mesh to a video
+    2. Use blender to render each mesh to a video
-13. Host meshes and videos at a server https://data.scigem-eng.sydney.edu.au/
+4. We then host the meshes and videos on our server at `https://data.scigem-eng.sydney.edu.au/`.
-14. Put all of this information into the sand atlas (metadata is stored in a json file at `_data/sands/`) and push to the repository to update the website.
+5. Put all of this information into the sand atlas (metadata is stored in a json file at `_data/sands/`) and push to the repository to update the website.